hashicorp/nomad/website/source/docs/http/json-jobs.html.md

   artifacts to be downloaded before the task is run.
 See the artifacts reference for more details.

-* `Config` - A map of key/value configuration passed into the driver to start the task.
+* `Config` - A map of key-value configuration passed into the driver to start the task.
 The details of configurations are specific to each driver.